f0rtify/TwitPort/README.md

 + Fixed some bugs

 + Added a lists section (no lists currently, dm me some)

++ Added a text box to change to custom list

 + Fixed the alert never coming up